 - Second Workshop on Large-scale Emotion Recognition and Analysis (LERA), contact Abhinav Dhall

 - Face Analysis for Advanced Driver Assistance Systems (ADAS), contact Behzad Bozorgtabar

 - First Workshop on Human Attribute Analysis in Surveillance, contact Annan Li

 - Empathy Modelling in Real-World Scenarios: Lessons Learned from the OMG Empathy Prediction Challenge, contact Pablo Barros

-The workshop paper submission, review, acceptance notification, and final manuscript due must all be handled until February 15, 2019 (camera-ready workshop paper due date).
-Financial support from the main conference is not guaranteed and depends on budget.
+The workshop paper submission, review, acceptance notification, and final manuscript due must all be handled until February 27, 2019 (camera-ready workshop paper due date).

 - Tutorial decisions: 4 February 2019